-- Site 1 Land south of Maryland.
-Site lies within a designated employment site in the emerging Local Plan and has been identified for 'employment generating development' in the emerging Local Plan.
+- Site 1a Land south of Maryland.
+Site lies within a designated employment site in the emerging Local Plan and identified for 'employment generating development' in the emerging Local Plan.
 However it is currently underused and has been vacant for some time.
 The site could be developed for a mix of industrial and employment uses potentially with residential, including open market or affordable housing at first floor.
-The site is within Flood Zone 3 and therefore any proposals for redevelopment will need to take this into account and be supported by a flood risk assessment. - Site 2: Land on south side of Freeman Street (former Ark Royal).
-This site is identified for a mix of uses including Commercial and Business Uses (Class E) and Retail (F2a and E(a)), with some residential and parking.
+The site is within Flood Zone 3 and therefore any proposals for redevelopment will need to take this into account and be supported by a floodrisk assessment. - Site 1b Land south of Great Eastern Way and north of Bluebell Gardens.
+Site lies within a designated employment site in the emerging Local Plan and identified for 'employment generating development' The site has permission for change of use to builders' yard/caravan and boat repairs/storage and haulage granted under PF/82/0551, however although some storage is taking place much of the site is vacant.
+The site could be suitable for a mixed-use development including light industrial with some car parking, subject to compatibility with adjoining uses. - Site 2: Land on south side of Freeman Street (former Ark Royal).
+This site would be suitable for a mix of business and retail uses with an element of residential including affordable housing.
+The site has been the subject of pre-application advice between the owners and NNDC.